nsaje/dotfiles/client/one/app/features/users/services/users-store/readme.md

     - Else select the first account in the list of `entityAccounts`

+### getUnknownReportingPermissions
+This function gets the list of reporting permissions, whose state is unknown because they are visible on some selected accounts, but not on others.
+The result is stored into the variable `unknownReportingPermissions`.

+### getDisabledReportingPermissions
+This function gets the list of reporting permissions which are disabled because the edited user has some higher reporting permissions that the current user can't see.
+The exception is that when there are any permissions in the `unknownReportingPermissions` list.
+In that case, all reporting permissions are disabled.
+The result is stored into the variable `disabledReportingPermissions`.

 ### calculateSelectedEntityPermissions
 This function calculates the value of the `selectedEntityPermissions` attribute: